 When we think of protecting our skin, sunscreen is usually the first thing that comes to mind.
 But there’s another major factor many people overlook: pollution.
 Whether you live in a big city, a small town with traffic, or anywhere near construction, smoke, or even fireplaces, air pollution can affect your skin every single day.

 The particles floating in polluted air are invisible, but their effects are not.
-From congestion and redness to the appearance of fine lines and dark spots, the signs are everywhere.
-Fortunately, with the right daily habits and products, you can defend your skin from pollution and even help support your natural balance.
+From increased sensitivity and redness to the appearance of fine lines and dark spots, the signs can be noticeable.
+Fortunately, with the right daily habits and products, you can help shield your skin from pollution and support its natural balance.

 Who Is Most at Risk?